CycleBees/CycleBeesv2.1/projectDes.md

 2. Coupon Management system

-    Admin will have a section called “Coupon manage” in the sidebar, that will allow the admin to create discount coupons, set expiry for all the items here that are marked with “{purchasable item, this can have discount coupons}”, each of these items can have multiple coupons, can change their discount rates
+    Admin will have a section called "Coupon manage" in the sidebar, that will allow the admin to create discount coupons, set expiry for all the items here that are marked with "{purchasable item, this can have discount coupons}", each of these items can have multiple coupons, can change their discount rates

 3. **Home Page Cards System:**
     1. Admin POV: